The logical strength of B\"uchi's decidability theorem: IND implies Additive Ramsey

-\begin{proofof}{Theorem~\ref{thm:ind-to-ramsey}} Let a colouring $\colA$ take values in the finite semigroup $(S,{*})$ and satisfy the additivity condition of Definition~\ref{def:additive-ramsey}.
+\begin{proofof}{Proposition~\ref{thm:ind-to-ramsey}} Let a colouring $\colA$ take values in the finite semigroup $(S,{*})$ and satisfy the additivity condition of Definition~\ref{def:additive-ramsey}.
 For every position $i$ and every $k \geq j > i$, let us observe that $\colA(i,k) \le_{\GrR} \colA(i, j)$.
 Let $r$ be the function mapping every element of $S$ to its $\GrR$-class.
-The function $r \circ \colA$ is an ordered colouring; let us use Lemma~\ref{lem:orderedramsey} to obtain a homogeneous sequence $(u_i)_{i \in \Nn}$ for $r \circ \colA$.
+The function $r \circ \colA$ is an ordered colouring with respect to~${\le_{\GrR}}$; let us use Lemma~\ref{lem:orderedramsey} to obtain a homogeneous sequence $(u_i)_{i \in \Nn}$ for $r \circ \colA$.